mise-plugins/asdf-zigmod/README.md

 # Install specific version
 $ asdf install zigmod latest

+# NOTE:
-# NOTE: This plugin supports only zigmod 0.16.0+
+#   - This plugin supports zigmod versions v51 or later
+#   - r* is newer prefix than v*

 # Set a version globally (on your ~/.tool-versions file)
 $ asdf global zigmod latest